How we can make this happen

 What is next?
 How can we, as a community, establish a co-op?

-Right now we are in stage one of the food co-op development process and are working towards establishing a retail location, but do not have one yet.
+With our recent incorporation, we have entered into Stage II of the food co-op development process and are working towards establishing a retail location, but do not have one yet.
 Are you interested in becoming an owner, learning more about our progress, and discovering how food co-ops get established?
 If so, we invite you to sign up for our newsletter, follow us on Facebook, send us an email or become an owner!
 See below:.